Roxham Road: 2019: Canadian election year

 Parties on the government's left also pointed to the STCA as the root of the problem, indeed the problem.
 Both the New Democratic (NDP) and Green parties said they would, if in government, have Canada withdraw from it so that refugee applications could be processed at ports of entry.
 The NDP said it would also revoke the Five Eyes provision.
 "Canada has international obligations under the UN Refugee Convention and we must continue to provide protection to those who need it", it said in a statement.
 "We also have to ensure any changes to our asylum system are not buried in an omnibus budget bill."

 Polls showed that nearly half of all Canadians believed that many irregular entrants were not genuine refugees, and almost two-thirds believed the system had been overwhelmed processing their applications.
 In the election, Trudeau's Liberals lost their majority outright, as well as the popular vote by a small plurality to Scheer's Conservatives, but held on to enough seats in the House of Commons to form a minority government.

 Early in 2019 the overall amount of irregular crossers dropped from the year before, with only 6,864 coming into Canada that way through June.
-Of those, 6,460, or 94 percent, came via Roxham Road.
+Of those, 6,460, or 94 percent, came through Roxham Road.
 For the rest of the year, for which separate figures for Roxham are not available, there was a slight increase in irregular crossings from 2018, with 9,293 total.
 Of that 16,157 annual total, 7,793, or 48 percent, were granted asylum.

 As in 2018, Nigerians accounted for the largest share of refugees through June with 1,210 overall, a considerable drop from the previous year.
 Colombians, many fleeing violence in their homeland, along with an increasing share of Venezuelans, remained in second place with 645 making the crossing, also a decline from the year before.
 Haitians continued their decline, with 130 putting them in 10th; late in 2018 a U.S. court had blocked the TPS revocation as arbitrary and capricious.
 In third place for the first half of 2019 were refugees from the Democratic Republic of the Congo, with 485, likewise a drop from their numbers the year before.